zyni2001/ARGS/README.md

-# ARGS Node Classification on Cora, Citeseer Datasets
+# ARGS Node Classification (GCN) on Cora, Citeseer Datasets under PGD attack

 ## Requirements
 The following packages are needed to run the scripts: